MichelDeudon/formations/content/authors/Ziyed Oussaa/_index.md

 ---
 # Display name
-title: Hajar Mounouar
+title: Ziyed Oussaa

 # Full name (for SEO)
-first_name: Hajar
+first_name: Ziyed
-last_name: Mounouar
+last_name: Oussaa

 # Username (this should match the folder name)
 authors:
-  - Hajar Mounouar
+  - Ziyed Oussaa

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Présidente
+role: Élève-Tuteur

 # Organizations/Affiliations
 organizations: